teuzin112/-Sparse-matrix/README.md

 If you use the load file option (option 6), the word that indicates which operation should be performed must be one of these: “soma” for addtion, “subtracao” for subtraction, “multiplicacao” for multiplication, “transposta” for tranpose or
 “simetrica” for symmetric.

+There is also a few .txt files for test.